daostack/arc.js-scripts/README.md

     ```
     npm run script yourScript
     ```

-* If you are using truffle-hdwallet-provider and you run a script and it connects to the provider but then returns without executing your script, make sure that a node is listening on the url you provided in your provider configuration file.

 * The default name of the method that will be executed is "run".
 You may use a different method name and specify it on the command line using the "method"  parameter.